ramblingjoint/ramblingjoint/_posts/2017-12-22-025-genographic-project.md

 comments: true
 ---
 ### The Genographic Project
-Genographic Project is an initiative by Nat Geo and IBM to trace the mogration of humans from Africa into other regions by studying the DNA samples from across the world.
+Genographic Project is an initiative by Nat Geo and IBM to trace the migration of humans from Africa into other regions by studying the DNA samples from across the world.
 Dr Spencer Wells led this project from 2005 - 2015,

 Image: [Pixabay](https://pixabay.com/en/dna-body-strand-molecule-biology-2371858/){:target="blank"}